MarcSerraPeralta/ThinkPadX1-dotfiles/README.md

 bash $HOME/setup_script.sh
 ```

+Open Cinnamon settings (or run `cinnamon-settings`) and change the Power Management as you wish.
+My configuration is that closing the lid only locks the screen to avoid broken connections to clusters through ssh and simulations being stopped.

+*Note: IDK why but I didn't have any Power Manager, so I had to run `sudo apt install xfce4-power-manager`.*

 # Choice explanation

 Most of my choices are based on the setup from ThePrimagen (e.g. see [this video](https://www.youtube.com/watch?v=bdumjiHabhQ&t=316s)).